 A bank account is a good tool for money management.
 Instead of cash, salaries can be paid directly into a domestic helper’s bank account.
 This also avoids the easy temptation of spending cash.
 Domestic helpers can take another step further by opening a second account for savings, and transfer amounts from the initial account regularly to set aside.
-See: What is the best bank account for domestic helpers?
+See: What is the best bank account for domestic helpers

 Enrich is a Hong Kong-based charity that provides financial management training for domestic helpers and a confidential one-to-one Financial Counselling service for domestic helpers in debt.
-Employers and/or domestic helpers can reach out Enrich for help: Tel: 2386 581; Facebook: EnrichHK
+Employers and/or domestic helpers can reach out to Enrich for help: Tel: 2386 581; Facebook: EnrichHK

 Financial management training: